Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-e2YhcCwJNNg.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Blueprints would be awesome for end-game
 https://www.youtube.com/watch?v=e2YhcCwJNNg
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Blueprints?](./yt-x0N2HGv49Eg.md) [https://www.youtube.com/watch?v=x0N2HGv49Eg](https://www.youtube.com/watch?v=x0N2HGv49Eg)
+This question was possibly duplicated with a more recent answer: [June 22nd, 2021 Livestream Q&A: Will we see something like Blueprints in Update 5?](./yt-A3GSOZWzGqs.md) [https://www.youtube.com/watch?v=A3GSOZWzGqs](https://www.youtube.com/watch?v=A3GSOZWzGqs)

 ### Topics